henrique-pompeo/OpenBrewery-Android/README.md

 The data layer is responsible for handling the data operations of the application.

-#### DataProvider

-The DataProvider is responsible for handling the data operations.
-In this project, it handles with local data using Room library.

 ##### Configuration

 The configuration is responsible for handling the database configuration.

-##### DAO

-The DAO is responsible for handling the database operations.

-##### Entity

-The Entity is responsible for handling the database entities.

-#### DataSource

-The DataSource is responsible for handling the data operations.
-In this project, it handles with remote data using Retrofit library.

 ##### Repository